 A page from the Asiatic Station Album

 One of the more popular souvenirs for many on the Asiatic Station was what I call a silk embroidered remembrance scroll.
 These scrolls came in a myriad of sizes, colors, designs, and materials and could be customized for a sailor, soldier or Marine to offer a unique keepsake of his Asiatic Cruise.
 Since a number of Great Powers operated in China during this era, scrolls usually were composed of patriotic symbols unique to each power.
 Not surprisingly, American themed scrolls combined the Eagle with the Stars and Stripes.
 Some of the more elaborate versions allowed for a photo of the owner and/or his ship to be inserted into the finished product.
-I believe silk scrolls were produced at several locations in China, Japan and the Philippines.
+I believe silk scrolls were produced at several locations in China, Japan, and the Philippines with Japan being the largest producer.
 Furthermore, I am sure each location had its own style and favored patterns.
 Since the majority of American servicemen purchasing these were sailors, it should not be a surprise that most seen today have nautical themes that favored sailors.
 However, the examples shown below were customized specifically for Marines, and therefore much rarer.
-Although, highly popular before WWI, I believe the scroll fell out of favor by the mid-1930s
+Although, highly popular before WWI, I believe the scroll fell out of favor by the mid-1930s.

 This detail shows a American Armored Cruiser with painted smoke added.